 Fracture: A break in a rock formation due to structural stresses; e.g. faults, shears, joints, and planes of fracture cleavage.

 Freeboard: 1.
-Vertical distance from the normal water surface to the top of a confining wall.
-2. Vertical distance from the sand surface to the underside of a trough in a sand filter.
+The vertical distance from the normal water surface to the top of a confining wall.
+2. The vertical distance from the sand surface to the underside of a trough in a sand filter.

 Fresh Water: Water that generally contains less than 1,000 milligrams-per-litre of dissolved solids.